Reading time - 2 minutes, 24 seconds

 Move flammable furniture to the center of rooms, away from windows and doors.

-Turn off the gas at the meter and turn off pilot lights.
+Turn off the gas at the meter and turn off the pilot lights of appliances.

 Leave lights on so firefighters can see your home.